Derived Categories of BHK Mirrors: Torus Actions on Affine Space

 to get

-Set $\nu_i(S)$ to be the element of $\op{Hom}(\op{Coker }(i_S), \gm)^{\vee}$ given by the composition of $\widehat{i_S}$ with the projection of $\Z^n$ onto its $i^{\op{th}}$ factor.
+Set $\nu_i(S)$ to be the element of $\op{Hom}(\op{Coker }(i_S), \gm)^{\vee}$ given by the composition of $\widehat{\text{proj}}$ with the projection of $\Z^{n+t}$ onto its $i^{\op{th}}$ factor.
 Then, we define $\nu(S)$ as the following vector

+\begin{theorem} There is a bijection between chambers of the GKZ fan for the action of $S$ on $\A^{n+t}$ and regular triangulations of the set $\nu(S)$.
+In particular, there are finitely many chambers of the GKZ fan. \end{theorem} \begin{proof} See Proposition 15.2.9 of \cite{CLS} or Chapter 7, Theorem 1.7 of \cite{GKZ} for the original formulation in terms of polytopes. \end{proof}

-For any character $\chi_p$ in the interior of $\sigma_p$, we can consider the semi-stable points with respect to that character.
-This yields an open subset in $X$ which we denote by $U_p$.
+By the above, we may enumerate the chambers of the GKZ-fan by $\sigma_1, ..., \sigma_r$.
+Hence, for $1 \leq p \leq r$ we may choose a character $\chi_p$ in the interior of $\sigma_p$, and consider the semi-stable points with respect to that character.
+This yields an open subset in $X$ which we denote by $U_p$ (it does not depend on the choice of character).
 It also corresponds to a regular triangulation $\mathcal T_p$ of the collection of points $\{\nu_1(S), ..., \nu_{n+t}(S)\}$.

 \begin{definition} Let $\times : \gm^{n+t} \to \gm$ be the multiplication map.
 We say that $S$ satisfies the \newterm{quasi-Calabi-Yau condition} if $\times|_{\widetilde{S}} = \bf{1}$, i.e., the multiplication map restricted to $\widetilde{S}$ is the trivial homomorphism. \end{definition}